XIAFLEX INJECTION

 - Effective: Many patients experience substantial improvement in hand movement after treatment.

-- Minimally invasive: The procedure involves fast treatment with minimal downtime, allowing patients to return to normal activities quickly.
+- Minimally Invasive: The procedure involves fast treatment with minimal downtime, allowing patients to return to normal activities quickly.

 - Convenient: Xiaflex treatment is a quick, outpatient procedure that can be performed in the office.